balikasg/balikasg.github.io/_posts/2021-07-25-Using-Python's-argparser.md

 ---

 In this post I am sharing best practises on using Python's `argparser`.
-These is common feedback I give in pull request reviews.
+This is common feedback I have given in pull request reviews over the past few years.

 Why would you care:
 - Creating meaningful argument parsing is a skill.
 It can really make a difference on how useful your code is and how easily others can use it.

+There are at least two main common error patterns I observed:
+- How to pass booleans
+- How to pass lists
+Both are very reasonable things to want to do; each gets a small section below.

 ## Booleans